EwelinaKopacz/Landing-Page-Skeleton-React/README.md

 # Landing Page Skeleton - React

 ## About the project:
-The aim of this project was to learn build website using React.
-Using small and big component (which are reusable) to build landing page skeleton.
+The aim of this project was to learn to build website by using React library.
+I have practiced to build landing page skeleton by using small and big component (which are reusable).

 This landing page contains:
 - header